vengrammer/React-laravelAuthnetication/README.md

-Simple Authentication/laravel api system,wWhere the user can create account,login,and show the dashboard
+Simple Authentication/laravel api system,Where the user can create account,login,and show the dashboard